danieldekay/wordpress-event-bridge-for-activitypub/README.md

 > **_NOTE:_** This is still pre-alpha.
 It is not more than a skeleton/playground.
 Things change rapidly.
 Please contact us, instead of trying it out yourself at this time.

 For more information checkout our website https://event-federation.eu/.
+You can follow updates via [RSS](https://event-federation.eu/feed/) or ActivityPub: [@blog@event-federation.eu](https://event-federation.eu/blog/).

 ## Goals
 * Proper ActivityPub (JSON-LD) representation of events within WordPress